 The location of University grounds and buildings.
 Monash has four campuses in Victoria, one in Malaysia and one in South Africa.

 The date the University finalises your enrolment each semester.
 If you withdraw from a unit after the census date, you’ll still have to pay for the unit – or if you have a HELP load, you’ll incur a debt.
 You also can’t enrol in any units after this date.
-Withdrawing from or adding units until this date may be possible (depending on student numbers and any specific requirements on the particular units you have in mind).
 Check the University’s important dates to ensure you enrol and withdraw on time.

 An important figure elected as the non-executive head of the University.
 An honorary position, the Chancellor chairs meetings of the University's governing body, and presides over graduation ceremonies amongst other duties.